 To handle more complex datasets, we need an approach that does not need any additional memory to store multiple references to each cell and therefore enables us to split the dataset until only a single cell is contained in every leaf of the bsptree.
-As seen in figure 2b, we split the dataset rather than the space at the current plane.
-The resulting planes of the bounding box are stored in the bsp-tree rather than the one used for splitting the dataset, because both parts of the tree have to be tested if our current location is between these two planes.
+As seen in figure 2b, we split the dataset rather than the space at the current plane, resulting in a fuzzy split region rather than a single plane.
+The resulting region is stored in the bsptree rather than the plane used for splitting the dataset, because both parts of the tree have to be tested if our current location is between these two planes.
 Therefore we can not guarantee that only one leaf is needed to find the corresponding cell.
 In the worst case it might even be possible that a region of the dataset is present in every leaf of the tree and therefore every cell has to be tested.
-This approach reduced the number of tests to an average of 1.58 using the Oxygen Post dataset (see figure 7) and is therefore faster than using neighborhood information.
-The overhead of this algorithm, i.e. the space contained in more than one leaf, can be seen in section 6 table 1.
+This approach reduced the number of tests to an average of 1.58 using the Oxygen Post dataset (see figure 6) and is therefore faster than using neighborhood information.
+The overhead of this algorithm, i.e. the space contained in more than one leaf, can be seen in section 5 table 1.